 You could also try to add the sugar a tablespoon at a time until you find just the right level of sweetness for you.

-Once your sauce has started simmering, add your corn starch to some COLD water and make a slurry.
+Once your sauce has started simmering, add your arrowroot powder (or cornstarch) to some COLD water and make a slurry.
 Add this to your sauce to thicken.
-One of my readers corrected me in a past recipe and mentioned corn starch works better in COLD water – and he was right.
+One of my readers corrected me in a past recipe and mentioned cornstarch works better in COLD water - and he was right.
 So thank you for the tip!

 The Stir Fry